jasonwarta/custom-webhook/README.md

 # custom-webhook

-This webhook is designed to be run on a server, and refreshes/reloads a git repo on push events.
+This service is designed to be run on a server, and provides an endpoint for git webhooks to call on push events, to trigger service refresh and restart.

 ### Setup and Configuration
 Clone this repo to some location on your computer.
 I have a folder `$HOME/projects` that most of my repos live in.
 Open `webhook.js` in your favorite editor and change the consts `PROJECTS_ROOT` and `PORT` to reflect your desired configuration.